 For more information about the service accounts names and roles, see Service accounts and roles used by hybrid components.

-You can optionally add a description in the Service account description field.
+- Optional: In the Service account description field, enter a description for the service account.
 Descriptions are helpful at reminding you what a particular service account is used for.

 For example, for the logging component, select the Logs Writer role.

 You can add more than one role to a service account, but Apigee recommends that you only use one role for each of the recommended service accounts.
-To change the roles of a service account after you have created it, use the IAM & admin panel in the Google Cloud.
+To change the roles of a service account after you have created it, use the IAM page in the Cloud console.

 These keys are used by the service accounts to get access tokens, which the service account then uses to make requests against the Apigee APIs on your behalf.
 (But that's not for a while yet; for now, just remember where you saved it.)

-After you create a service account, if you want to add or remove a role to it, you must use the IAM & Admin view.
+After you create a service account, if you want to add or remove a role to it, you must use the IAM page in the Cloud console.
 You cannot manage roles for service accounts in the Service accounts view.